 Latte Art Instructor: Microfoam & Pouring Technique

-The Latte Art Trainer is loading… If nothing appears, please reload the page — or view milk pitchers.
+The latte art trainer is loading… If nothing appears, please reload the page — or view milk pitchers.

 Microfoam first, pattern second

 Sources (foam): Borcherding et al. (2009) on foam stability through milk proteins; Halabi et al. (2020), Foods 9:874 on the denaturation of β-lactoglobulin (~67–72 °C).
-Pouring mechanics schematically shown.
+Pouring mechanics schematically represented.

 What you need